 Effects

-Even though you can put up with open circuit faults for a longer period compared to short circuit faults, you should try to fix them as soon as possible to prevent further damage to the system.
+Even though you can tolerate open circuit faults for a longer period than short circuit faults, you should try to fix them as soon as possible to prevent further damage to the system.

 Short Circuit Faults

-Talking about the technical details, a short circuit fault can be explained as an abnormal connection of low impedance between two points of different potential, whether it’s caused automatically or intentionally.
+In technical terms, a short circuit fault can be explained as an abnormal connection of low impedance between two points of different potential, whether it’s caused automatically or intentionally.

 Also known as shunt faults, short circuit faults should not be ignored for long periods.
 Since they cause an abnormally large amount of current to flow through transmission lines, transient circuit faults can cause severe damage to your electrical appliances and equipment.